foreza/kb/readings/atomic-habits.md

 Examples:

 Goal isn't to be at FAANG - the true goal is to be an engineer who these companies would pay an arm and a leg to bring onboard.
+Goal isn't to learn how to play the violin.
+The goal is to become a musician.
+Goal isn't to learn how to cook a dish.
+The goal is to become a chef..?

+[JC]: The other 2 goals are examples from the book - I'm not quite following, but I'll carry on.

+You're more likely to act in alignment with what you believe in.

+Doing the "right" thing is easy.
+So by acting like the type of person you wish to be, it's magnitudes easier to incorporate habits.

+## Identity change is also a double edge sword.

+It can work for you or against you.
+If you identify as something, you could also impact your ability to change.

+[JC] This answers (in part) my hesitations from earlier, but the question is still out there.
+If I identify as an engineer, is there a scale as to how MUCH I identify?
+How much is too much?
+Seems like it's up to the discretion of the user.
+How much do you wish to identify?
+Maybe just "enough" to create the habit?

+"I'm not a good people person"
+"I'm not a morning person at all"
+"I'm always late"
+"I'm not good with any sort of tech"
+"I'm reaaal bad at math"

+I can at least resonate with the last one a bit.
+I shied away from anything math since I didn't perform so well back then in high school, but math especially since I was told "You can't fail at math!
+It's literally the only thing asians are good at! (ow)

+## There is internal pressure to always maintain self image

+[JC] I am on board with this thought.
+I feel this all the time.

+You will always behave in a way that is consistent with your beliefs.
+The real reason why you'd fail to stick with a habit is that your self-image will get in the way.

+## Good progress requires unlearning.

+Becoming the best version of yourself requires unlearning.
+Constant edits to your belief system.
+Upgrading and expanding your identity.

+You want to constantly erase the pieces of your identity that hold you back while building new pieces that help move you forwards.

+## Your identity emerges out of your habits.

+We're not born with preset beliefs.
+You learn these beliefs, and then they are reinforced through experience.

+Examples:
+- making your bed every day: organized person.
+- write each day: creative/thoughtful person.
+- train each day: discipline, athletic person.

+The more you repeat behavior, the more you reinforce that in your system.
+If you went to church for 20 years, you are religious.
+You study calculus for 2 hours a night, you are studious.
+You drive up to your SO's house every weekend, you are a .. good SO?

+The author became a writer through his habits.
+Practicing writing.
+Every day.
+New article every M/Th for many years.

+[JC] I mean, I perceived him as an writer.
+So, it's clearly working for him.

+Identity formed out of the "mounting evidence".
+Identity forms through repetition.

+## Building habits is the process of building yourself - it's gradual.

+You don't just magically become a new person.
+It is done through hard work, repetition, and consistency.
+We ideally should be constantly evolving slowly towards the better version of us.

+## Every action I take is a vote for the person I wish to be.

+Change doesn't need to be crazy or radical.
+It can be small.
+Think small, but meaningful steps in the right direction.

+To change who you are is to change what you do.

+- each line of good, concise, readable code I write makes me a engineer that I'd be proud to work with.
+- each jira ticket I spend the time to write out makes me a better communicator.
+- each time i open my IDE to add more to this book reading markdown makes me a better notetaker.
+- each time I take the higher ground in the argument, I am seeking the greater good.

+Works the opposite/bad way too.
+Every time I agree to take a puff of smoke, I'm voting for cancer (long term) Every time I drink excessively, I'm stumbling a bit closer towards becoming an alcoholic.

+## The 2 step process...

+## 1. Decide the type of person you want to be.

+What do you stand for?
+What are your values?
+What do you want to become?

+Who is the type of person who would get the outcome I want?

+Examples:
+- I'm the kind of teacher who stands up for my students
+- I'm the kind of lawyer who stands up for the underserved.
+- I'm the kind of doctor who ensures each patient is given the time and support they need.

+## 2. Prove it to youself with small wins.

+Would a healthy person eat a burrito, or a salad?
+Choosing the salad is a small win.

+Would a healthy person work late into the night, or stop at a reasonable place?
+Stopping at 6 PM rather than 10 PM is a win.
+Rejecting the invite for a business call at 3 AM is a win as well.

+Would a healthy person have anxiety and worry about their eyes?
+No, they wouldn't.
+They'd continue doing whatever they were doing.

+## It's all feedback loops.

+Habits shape identity, identity shapes habits.
+Results are a result of this loop.
+Let your values, principles, and identity drive the loop rather than the results.

+Focus on always being that type of person, not the outcome.